HaydenLeBaron/sweaty-tictactoe/README.md

 # Sweaty Tic-Tac-Toe

-Tic-Tac-Toe made for sweaty tryhards, by a sweaty tryhard--using the sweatiest language of them all: Haskell.
+Tic-Tac-Toe made for sweaty tryhards, by a sweaty tryhard.
+Written in the original sweaty programming language.

 This repository contains:
 - **CLI client**